 The pharmacy employs enough people to manage its workload.
-And it takes action to maintain safety standards when team members are absent.
-Team members receive time in work to complete training for their roles and keep their skills up to date.
+Team members are well-trained to deliver their roles and keep their skills up to date by completing regular learning activities.
 They are confident to suggest and make changes to the way they work to improve their services.
 The team communicates effectively.
 And they work well together to deliver the pharmacy's services.